Colonial Penn life insurance review 2020

 - Locked-in premium and benefit amount.
 Your premium will stay the same for the length of your coverage for guaranteed acceptance and whole life plans.

-- Payment options.
+- Flexible payment options.
 All plans offer monthly, quarterly, semi-annual and annual payment options.

 - 30-day money-back guarantee.
 If you decide that the life insurance policy you took out isn’t for you, you can cancel the policy before 30 days and get a full refund.